Manual wheelchair guide

 We understand it can sometimes appear daunting when looking for the ideal wheelchair for your needs.
-This basic guide will help you before contacting us for a personalised assessment
+This basic how to choose a wheelchair guide will help you before contacting us for a personalised assessment

 Find out which type of user you are